lichkitsch/old_campaigns/fae/names.md

 dracunculus vulgaris
 epacris
 evergreen
-fennel
+fennel - dj and sound guy working for malva, has a thing for cheesey puffs
-fern - barista by day, dryad and ring medic at the Sprawl by night fig
+fern - barista by day, dryad and ring medic at the Sprawl by night
+fig
 flax
 foxglove - adrien fox, starts as a cop and ends up as a fungal necromancer villain fighting back against the police